 Medical scientists typically have doctoral degrees in biochemistry, pharmacology, or immunology.
 Depending on their sphere of research, they can earn a medical degree instead of a Ph.D. or even in addition to it.

-The median annual wage for medical scientists is over $100,000$100,590, and the job outlook is 9%.
-In addition to being one of the highest-paying jobs for women, this is a rewarding career that offers the chance to transition to STEM fields or contribute to solving critical health challenges.
+In addition to being one of the highest-paying jobs for women and a steady job outlook of 9%, this is a rewarding career that offers the chance to transition to STEM fields or contribute to solving critical health challenges.

 #13.
 Operations Research Analyst